AguaClara/HFFVFDC/Manual.md

 Using these max flow rates, the team determined the ranges for three different sizes of pipe: 1L/s to 6 L/s, 6L/s to 25L/s, and 25L/s to 100 L/s.
 If additional head were available, the ranges for each of the scales would be larger due to the higher velocity of water running through the tee.

-The pipe sizing that will be associated with each of these ranges will be the following.
+The pipe sizing that will be associated with each of these ranges is the following.

 **1L/s to 6 L/s** : 2 inch tee and 1.5 inch slider pipe and float